 The first things that we need to establish are whether the suspected breach reported relates to planning matters and that a breach of planning control has actually occurred, in that works constitute 'development'.
-For planning purposes, 'development' is defined by section 26 of the Town and Country Planning (Scotland) Act 1997 as amended.
-It may be that the development is regarded as 'permitted development' and therefore is lawful.
-If the case is not founded, it will be closed and a letter sent explaining why.
+For planning purposes, 'development' is defined by Section 26 of the Town and Country Planning (Scotland) Act 1997 as amended.
+It may be that the development is regarded as 'permitted development'.
+'Permitted development' is development that can be carried out without an application for planning permission and therefore is lawful.
+The Scottish Government sets out the extent of permitted development.
+In instances where development is found to constitute 'permitted development', it should be noted that there is no requirement for the development to meet Council policies or guidance relative to design.
+If the enforcement case is not founded, it will be closed and a letter sent explaining why.